ajbanjara/Wireshark/Thrift.md

 _Fallback to generic Thrift dissector if sub-dissector fails_: In case the sub-dissector return with an error code, for example when a mandatory field is missing or the field type is not what was expected, the generic dissector can try to dissect the PDU if it’s well-formed.

 This can be useful to understand why the sub-dissector failed and still be able to see the end of the PDU.

+_Thrift nested types depth_: Indicates the maximum depth of the Thrift tree of types to prevent exceeding the system calls limit.
+See [Add maximum depth for emitBatch nested types](#add-maximum-depth-for-emitbatch-nested-types) for usage and sub-dissector overriding.

 _Reassemble Framed Thrift messages spannig multiple TCP segments_: Tells the helper function `tcp_dissect_pdus`, used when Framed Transport is used by the application, to reassemble Thrift PDUs that are split into several TCP packets.